Campus Facilities and Learning Resources

 Campus Center

-The Campus Center, located on the Ross L. Handy Campus Center building, is supervised and maintained by the Office of Student Life and Leadership Development.
+The Campus Center, located in the Ross L. Handy Campus Center building, is supervised and maintained by the Office of Student Life and Leadership Development.
 The Campus Center provides a space for students and the college community to congregate.
 A Campus Center host is on duty in the lounge area ensuring that the facility is used in accordance with district policies.
 For their safety, children visiting the Campus Center must be accompanied by an adult.

 Cashier/Bursar Offices